 It usually takes place once some finished products have come out of the lines.
 If quality issues are found, what is already produced might be re-workable, and corrective actions can be taken for the rest of the job.
 It gives buyers the time to plan ahead, and even to avoid delays (repairs and re-inspections take much more time when problems are noticed after all production is finished).

 3. The final random inspection (also called “pre-shipment inspection”) is by far the most common type of QC check.
-It takes place once 100% of shipment quantity is finished and at least 80% is packed, so it can be a real random inspection (this is not exactly the case if quality is checked earlier earlier) and suppliers cannot play games.
+It takes place once 100% of shipment quantity is finished and at least 80% is packed, so it can be a real random inspection (this is not exactly the case if the quality is checked earlier) and suppliers cannot play games.

 It puts pressure on suppliers and gives power to buyers.
 Its objective is really to confirm a shipment’s quality, rather than catching issues early.
 Therefore I usually advise my clients to complement final inspections with a DUPRO, to avoid finding disasters at the last minute.